openlawteam/docs/docs/openlaw-elements/README.md

 #### parameters

 These are the parameters for values that correlate to template variables.
-Generally you'll manage these in an onChange function throughout the lifecycle of your app.
+Generally you'll manage these in state via an onChange function throughout the lifecycle of your app.

 ```
 parameters={parameters}